LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/comparison-model.md

 A suitable approach can then be chosen based on the composite score across these criteria, which can possibly be weighted depending on the relative importance of these criteria in the use case.

-<span class="comment" data-author="RV">I've got more criteria: <em>composability</em> and <em>extensibility</em>.
-Do you think these are already covered?
-If we consider APIs as consisting of <a href="https://arxiv.org/pdf/1609.07108v2.pdf">features</a>, then we need to ensure that hypermedia controls are composable.
-Maybe this is the case for hypermedia controls in general, although I wonder whether types would have any limitation regarding composability.
-For sure, types have a major problem with composability, as they are only one-directional.</span>

-<span class="comment" data-author="RV">Also, easy of <em>discovery</em> should be tackled!
-This can be a part of expressivity, but on second thoughts, maybe not, since both are not necessarily opposites.
-Custom types are really easy to discover, so this should definitely be visible in a comparison table.
-See also my comment in the conclusion.</span>

 ### Reification

 The level of reification, i.e., how 'deep' the response structure is represented in RDF,